pendulum-project/ntpd-rs/docs/guide/configuration.md

 The `observability` section contains configuration for setting the logging level and exposing sockets for observation and configuration

-- The observation socket can be read to obtain information on the current state of the peer connections and clock steering algorithm.
+- The observation socket can be read to obtain information on the current state of the source connections and clock steering algorithm.
 - The configuration socket can be used to change some configuration options dynamically.

 | Option                  | Default | Description                                                                                                   |